ChernXi/Solution-to-Quantitative-Proficiency-Test-2019/README.md

 \end{aligned}$$

 (It is easy to see that this method can be easily generalized to more complicated situations).<br>
-We can also solve this by using a binomial probability formula:
+Noted that we cannot solve this by using a binomial probability formula, such that:

 $$ P(6\\;boys\\;from\\;15\\;students)=\binom{15}{6} \times (22/52)^6 \times (30/52)^9 $$

+because binomial probability is using for independent events, while in our case here, all student being chosen will not be put back, so the probability of choosing a boy will not be the same after a boy is chosen.
+Same goes to girl.
+Be careful when applying this formula.